 |Course Title||BTEC Level 3 Extended Diploma in Public Services|

 This qualification is aimed at helping you progress into employment in the Public Services sector, or progress onto higher education.
 You will study a wide variety of subjects, including those that are closely related to the uniformed public services such as Policing or Criminology.
-Throughout the course you will develop an understanding of the skills needed to prepare for a career in the emergency services, the armed forces or working for local councils through a diverse range of activities and subjects that will prove useful in any walk of life.
-As preparation for working life, you will also be supported in clearly identifying and improving your employability skills, such as leadership, teamwork and communication.
+Throughout the course you will develop an understanding of the skills needed to prepare for a career in the Emergency Services, the Armed Forces or working for local councils through a diverse range of activities and subjects that will prove useful in any walk of life.

 The course is for a duaration of two years starting in September.

 The course consists of a range of mandatory, specialist and optional units.
 Each individual unit is graded Pass (P), Merit (M) or Distinction (D) and your overall qualification will have three grades from PPP to D*D*D* and is equivalent to three A Levels.
 You will be assessed by written essay-type assignments, verbal assessments and practical tasks set and marked by your tutors.
 There are currently no exams.

 You will complete units such as: Government Policies, Team Leadership, Citizenship, Understanding Discipline, Fitness Testing and Training, Impact of War and Conflict, Expeditions (which may include an overnight expedition), Land-based Adventurous Activities, Water-based Adventurous Activities, Crime and its Effects on Society, Management of Major Incidents, Police Powers, Custodial Care Services, English Legal System, Current and Media Affairs, Practical Team Sports, Exercise, Health and Lifestyle and Volunteering.